isabell-ah/DevOps_Cloud-Steghub/Client-Server Architecture MySql/CONCEPTS.md

 2. **Regular Audits**: Review user access and permissions
 3. **Encryption**: Use SSL/TLS for data in transit
 4. **Network Segmentation**: Isolate database servers

----

-This architecture provides a solid foundation for understanding distributed database systems and prepares you for more complex multi-tier applications.